Singh-Lab/InteracDome/README.md

 within domains may be involved in binding different ligands.
 If you use data or scripts from this repository, please cite:

-> Kobren, S.N. and Singh, M. (2018) "Data-driven discovery of the InteracDome." *Manuscript in preparation.* [InteracDome Web Server](https://interacdome.princeton.edu "InteracDome")
+> Kobren, S.N. and Singh, M. (2018) "Systematic domain-based aggregation of protein structures highlights DNA-, RNA-, and other ligand-binding positions." *Manuscript in submission.* [InteracDome Web Server](https://interacdome.princeton.edu "InteracDome")

 ### 1: Downloading preliminary data